I Wanted Expensive-Looking Hair—a Colorist Surprised Me With This "Underrated" Suggestion

 Expensive-looking hair is a journey, not a destination.
-A luxurious mane does not hinge upon a specific color or cut but a commitment to at-home and in-salon techniques that help strands appear shiny, vibrant, and full of eye-catching depth.
-Think glosses, deep-conditioning masks, scalp treatments, and a healthy balance of lowlights and highlights.
+A luxurious mane does not hinge upon a specific expensive-looking hair colour or haircut but a commitment to at-home and in-salon techniques that help strands appear shiny, vibrant, and full of eye-catching depth.
+Think hair glosses, deep-conditioning masks, scalp treatments, and a healthy balance of lowlights and highlights.

 What are highlights?

-First thing's first: Let's go over some hair color basics.
-"Highlights are lighter strands added throughout your hair to create brightness and contrast," explains celebrity hairstylist and colorist Eduardo Ponce.
+First thing's first: Let's go over some hair colour basics.
+"Highlights are lighter strands added throughout your hair to create brightness and contrast," explains celebrity hairstylist and colourist Eduardo Ponce.
 "They mimic the effect of sunlight hitting your hair and give a fresh, vibrant, sun-kissed appearance."

 What are lowlights?

-Lowlights, on the other hand, are sections of hair darker than your natural base color, meant to add dimension or tone down hair that's become too light.
+Lowlights, on the other hand, are sections of hair darker than your natural base colour, meant to add dimension or tone down hair that's become too light.

 "Lowlights are essentially the opposite of highlights," adds Dickson.
 "They involve adding deeper, richer tones to your hair instead of lighter ones.
-This creates dimension, enhances your natural color, and adds depth to your overall look.
-They are used to add contrast or give your hair a more balanced, multidimensional appearance, especially if you feel your color has become too light or flat."
+This creates dimension, enhances your natural colour, and adds depth to your overall look.
+They are used to add contrast or give your hair a more balanced, multidimensional appearance, especially if you feel your colour has become too light or flat."

 What's the difference?